rybalkinsd/atom/lecture10/presentation/PITCHME.md

 > @see ru.atom.lecture10.billing

 ---
+## You've lost your money
+Technically, the invariant was broken:
+> Total amount of money in system must be preserved during **sendMoney**

+Why we lost money?
+Because in multithreaded systems **guarantees are weaker** than in single-threaded.
+Multithreaded systems **without proper synchronization** have some problems.

+---
 ## 1. Race condition
 Race condition (состояние гони, гонка) program behaviour where the output is dependent on the